 Cons

-What Do Customers Think Of Canidae Cat Food?
+What Do Customers Think of Canidae Cat Food?

 Canidae has been well-received since its inception.
 Most customers seem to love Canidae cat food.
 The brand gets positive reviews on Consumer Affairs, where it has an overall satisfaction rating of over 4 out of 5 stars.
 Note that it’s a ConsumerAffairs accredited brand.